Clivern/Zegie/README.rst

 Zegie
 =====

-AI SDK to Streamlines Content Creation for Marketers and Creators.
+Python SDK to Streamline Content Creation for Marketers and Creators.